JJohan-work/mrRoboger/README.md

 * * *

 ## Description
-Input number x and the program will output an increment going from 0 to x and replace numbers matching these rules:
+Type a number into the entry box and the program will output an increment going from 0 to x and replace numbers matching these rules:
 * *Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"*
 * *Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"*
 * *Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"*